franky47/secret-santa-app/README.md

 The front-end code runs on [Vue.js](https://vuejs.org/) and its pals (vue-router & vuex).
 The look and feel is handled by [Semantic UI](http://semantic-ui.com).
 Everything is bundled by webpack and deployed with [Surge](https://surge.sh) for staging and Firebase Hosting for releases.

+Testing is done with local Mocha unit tests and BrowserStack cross-device/browser rendering tests automated by Travis.